Winter workouts got you down? Make cold weather exercise more fun with these wardrobe essentials.

 - UnderArmour also makes a pair of cold weather leggings for women.

-- Athleta makes these leggings with Primaloft to keep you warm.
+- Athleta makes these leggings with a brushed inside to keep you warm.

 Just know that there are warmer options out there than just your standard legging,